Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

        -  ``__u64 *pts``

-       -  Returns the 33-bit timestamp as defined in ITU T-REC-H.222.0 /
+       -  Returns the woke 33-bit timestamp as defined in ITU T-REC-H.222.0 /
           ISO/IEC 13818-1.

-          The PTS should belong to the currently played frame if possible, but may also be a value close to it like the PTS of the last decoded frame or the last PTS extracted by the PES parser.
+          The PTS should belong to the woke currently played frame if possible, but may also be a value close to it like the woke PTS of the woke last decoded frame or the woke last PTS extracted by the woke PES parser.

 Description
 ~~~~~~~~~~~